A transatlantic flight is any flight that takes off from one coast of the Atlantic Ocean to the other.

 For example, New York City to London is one of the most popular transatlantic flights.

 These flights can be multiple hours in duration.
-Some will involve stopping or refueling at some destination along the way.
+Some will involve stopping or refueling at some destination along the way, which is known as a technical stop.

 But the final destination is always either side of the Atlantic Ocean.